An X-ray is a quick and painless procedure commonly used to produce images of the inside of the body.

 You don't usually need to do anything special to prepare for an X-ray.
 You can eat and drink as normal beforehand and can continue taking your usual medications.

-However, you may need to stop taking certain medications and avoid eating and drinking for a few hours if you're having an X-ray that uses a contrast agent (see contrast X-rays below).
+However, you may need to stop taking certain medications and avoid eating and drinking for a few hours if you're having an X-ray that uses a contrast agent.

 For all X-rays, you should let the hospital know if you're pregnant.
-X-rays aren't usually recommended for pregnant women unless it's an emergency (for more information, see Can I have an X-ray if I'm pregnant?).
+X-rays aren't usually recommended if you're pregnant unless it's an emergency.

 It's a good idea to wear loose comfortable clothes, as you may be able to wear these during the X-ray.
 Try to avoid wearing jewellery and clothes containing metal (such as zips), as these will need to be removed.